Implementing Differential Privacy for Patron Analytics

 def clamp_nonnegative(noisy_counts: dict[str, float]) -> dict[str, float]:

-"""Post-processing clamping to non-negative values.
+"""Clamp DP output to non-negative values.

-a deterministic function of the already-privatized output.
+This is post-processing: a deterministic function of an already-privatized

 """